barseghyanartur/django-dash/README.rst

 Bundled plugins
 -----------------------------------------------
 Below a short overview of the plugins.
-See README.rst directory of each plugin for details.
+See the README.rst file in directory of each plugin for details.

 - Dummy plugin.
 Mainly made for quick testing.
 Still, is perfect example of how to write a plugin and widgets. https://github.com/barseghyanartur/django-dash/tree/stable/src/dash/contrib/plugins/dummy